brpiperno/airbnb_demo/README.md

 ## 📄 License

-This project is provided for educational and demonstration purposes.
-Use and modify freely.
+This project is provided for educational and demonstration purposes per MIT license.

 ## AI Usage
-This README was generated using microsoft copilot with the following prompt:
+This README was initially generated using microsoft copilot with the following prompt then modified manually:
 ```Write an infomative yet concise README file for a static JavaScript project showing sample Airbnb listings```